 The U.S. Green Building Council (USGBC) established Leadership in Energy & Environmental Design (LEED) standards as a way to elevate and rate the “green levels” of buildings spanning various categories and defined by LEED ratings of certified, silver, gold or platinum.
-LEED is the preeminent certification for green buildings and provides a framework for companies to make their buildings environmentally-friendly, create more comfortable spaces for employees and customers and reduce their use of energy, water and other resources.
+LEED is the preeminent certification for green buildings and provides a framework for companies to make their buildings sustainable, create more comfortable spaces for employees and customers and reduce their use of energy, water and other resources.

 With the release of the latest update of the LEED rating system comes a new world of possibilities including a simpler, data-driven option to organizations with a LEED-certified building and an upcoming recertification deadline.
 USGBC requires companies to recertify within five years of the previous certification, meaning a large portion of buildings will need to be prepared to recertify in the coming years under the updated version, LEED v4.1